Building Your Own Trusted Execution Environments Using FPGA: Architecture

 \subsection{Design Goals}

-\sysname provides physically isolated execution environments on-demand, which even hardware debuggers and DMA-enabled devices cannot access.
-With the help of \sysname, users can use the exact and even formally verified hardware and software needed for their applications. \sysname has the following security and functional design goals:
+\sysname provides isolated execution environments on-demand, which hardware debuggers and DMA-enabled devices cannot access.
+With \sysname, users can use the exact and even formally verified RTL design and software needed for their applications. \sysname has the following security and functional design goals:

+\goal{Customizable hardware TCB.} The hardware TCB of each enclave should be customizable, allowing for a minimum TCB that only includes the necessary hardware, e.g., peripherals, for the SSA and excludes other hardware on the system.
+Please note that formally verifying the customized RTL hardware design~\cite{sieh1997verify, breuer1997refinement} is beyond the scope of \sysname.

+\goal{Remote attestation mechanisms.} The mechanisms in \sysname should support protocols for remote verifiers to attest to the integrity of an enclave's hardware and software stacks.
+This includes the bitstream, \firmware, SSAs, and their inputs and outputs.

-\goal{General-purpose execution environments.} \sysname should provide general-purpose execution environments similar to SGX and TrustZone, not application-specific accelerators.
-SSAs can be implemented in any language as long as they can be linked against the \firmware.
+\goal{General-purpose execution environments.} \sysname should provide general-purpose execution environments, similar to SGX and TrustZone, and not limited to application-specific accelerators~\cite{hwang2021ambassy}.
+The SSAs can be implemented in any programming language, as long as they can be linked against the firmware.

-\goal{Multiple isolated execution environments.} \sysname should provide multiple execution environments at the same time and guarantee the secrecy and integrity of the SSA running inside each.
+\goal{Multiple isolated execution environments.} \sysname should provide multiple execution environments, similar to SGX, to ensure the confidentiality and integrity of the SSA running inside each environment.
+TrustZone and Ambassy~\cite{hwang2021ambassy} only provide a single execution environment, which can limit the flexibility of the system.

-\goal{Physical execution isolation.} \sysname should provide dedicated CPUs for execution environments, and all hardware resources for enclaves are physically isolated from the REE and each other.
-With physical isolation, \sysname mitigates the side-channel attacks that are prevalent in CPU-sharing TEEs, such as SGX and TrustZone.
+\goal{Circuit-level execution isolation.} \sysname should provide dedicated CPUs for each execution environment, ensuring that all hardware resources for each enclave are isolated from the REE and from other enclaves at the circuit level.
+This approach mitigates micro-architectural side-channel attacks, such as cache side-channel attacks, that are prevalent in CPU-sharing TEEs such as SGX and TrustZone.
+However, please note that power side-channel attacks~\cite{zhao2018fpga} may still be possible, which will be discussed in~\S\ref{sec:analysis}.

-\goal{Customizable hardware TCB.} The hardware TCB of each enclave should be customizable, allowing for a minimal TCB that only includes the hardware, e.g., peripherals, necessary for the SSA running inside and excludes other hardware on the system.
-Note that formally verifying the customized hardware~\cite{sieh1997verify, breuer1997refinement} is beyond the scope of \sysname.

-\goal{Isolated path between SSA and peripherals.} An enclave should isolate the communication path between the SSA inside and peripherals from the hardcore system and other enclaves, preventing software-based eavesdropping and tampering.
+\goal{Isolated path between SSA and peripherals.} An enclave should isolate the communication path between the SSA and peripherals from the hardcore system and other enclaves, preventing software-based eavesdropping and tampering.